nicolasaraya/biclique_extraction/README.md

-# Identifition and extraction of Bicliques using MinHash and Prefix Tree
+# Identification and extraction of Bicliques using MinHash and Prefix Tree